raquo/Laminar/website/docs/documentation.md

 )
 ```

-This lets you to build loosely coupled applications very easily.
+This lets you build loosely coupled applications very easily.

 Having a stable reference to `myDiv` also simplifies your code significantly.
 If myDiv was a stream of divs instead, you'd need to engage in a potentially complex composition exercise to access the latest version of the element.
 Such useless complexity really adds up as your application grows, and eliminating needless complexity is one of Laminar's most important goals.